canonical/cloud-init/doc/rtd/development/code_review.rst

 the :ref:`inactive pull requests<inactive-PRs>` section for details about temporary closure.

-In this section, we use the verbs "merge" or "squash merge" to mean "squash merged using the GitHub UI", which is the only way that changes can land in cloud-init's ``main`` branch.

 A committer is assigned
 -----------------------

-The committers, as a team, assign a committer to the PR.
+The committers assign a committer to the PR.
 This committer is expected to shepherd the PR to completion (and to merge it, if that is the outcome reached).

 They perform an initial review, and monitor the PR to ensure the proposer is receiving help if they need it.
-The committers perform this assignment on a daily basis for any new PRs submitted.
+The committers perform this assignment on a regular basis for any new PRs submitted.

-This assignment gives the proposer a clear point of contact with a cloud-init core developer, and ensures that they get timely feedback on their PR.
-It does not imply that the committer has ownership over the review process, or that they are the only person who can review the PR.
-Any other reviewers should feel free to add their comments and suggestions as they wish.

-The assigned committer can delegate the code review of a PR to another reviewer if they think that person would be better suited.
-In GitHub terms, this is setting an **Assignee**, not requesting a review.

 Committer's initial review
 --------------------------